Anne-Gaelle-Cellenza/training-terraform-intro-labs/labs/01_SetupEnvironment.md

     provider "azurerm" {
       # required when the User, Service Principal, or Identity running Terraform lacks the permissions to register Azure Resource Providers
       resource_provider_registrations = "none"
-      #skip_provider_registration = true
       features {}
       subscription_id = "Id of the provided subscription" }
     ```

     The configuration of the *azurerm* provider:
-    - **resource_provider_registrations**: (Optional) Set of Azure Resource Providers to automatically register when initializing the AzureRM Provider
+    - **resource_provider_registrations**: (Optional) Set of Azure Resource Providers to automatically register when initializing the AzureRM Provider, set it to `none` (by default, Terraform will attempt to register any Resource Providers that it supports on launch)
-    - **skip_provider_registration**: The provider will not try to register all the Resource Providers it supports (default is `false`, meaning the Azure Provider will automatically register all of the Resource Providers which it supports on launch)
     - **feature**: List of features that might be activated on the provider
     - **subscription_id**: The Id of the subscription where to deploy resources